-You will need to use the HashMap in two situations in your program:

-- Processing incoming IM messages.
-When your program receives a new IM_IN2 packet in its dataA-vailable method, you will use the get method to see if a ChatWindow for that buddy already exists.
+You will need to use the HashMap in two situations in your program.
+When your program receives a new IM\IN2 packet in its dataAvailable method, you will use the get method to see if a ChatWindow for that buddy already exists.
 If no window exists, you will create a new one, and add it to the HashMap using the put method.
-You should then pass the message received to the ChatWindow's messageReceived method so that it will display. - Responding when the user presses the "Start Conversation" button.
-When the user starts a new conversation, your program should lookup the name selected from the buddy menu in the HashMap, creating a new window only if none already exists.
+You should then pass the message received to the ChatWindow's messageRe-ceived method so that it will display.

+When the user presses the "Start Conversation" button, you should perform a similar lookup, creating a new window only if none already exists for the user selected in the buddy menu.
 To avoid creating multiple windows for a single buddy, use normalized screen names when you invoke put and get.